JohnAD/RJSON/README.md

 However, it is my intention to also write a linter in Go.

-## Methodology

-The goals are met by:
+The goals are to be met by a set of rules that:

-* stating the standard for layout and indentiation
+* state the standard for layout and indentiation, and
-* More-precise definitions of some elements
+* more precisely stating definitions of some elements.

-### Standard for Layout and Indentation
+## The Rules

-#### For objects and array entries, indentation is two spaces and ONLY two spaces.
+### For objects and array entries, indentation is two spaces and ONLY two spaces.

 Good: